Getting vs. Becoming

 At 9:00 am the next morning, you meet again to prepare for the exhibition.
 The exhibition begins around 1:00 pm.
 It’s two and a half hours of more kicking and sparring to show off for your family and friends before you finally…

-All of this made me especially proud of Isa, who did this without missing a beat in school or ballet.
-She was also rehearsing for her first Nutcracker.
+All of this made me especially proud of my daughter, who did this without missing a beat in school or ballet.
+She was also rehearsing for her first Nutcracker during this time.

 It dawned on me during those intense months that we weren’t just getting strips of black cloth, with our names stitched in gold, that we could tie around our wastes to show off how awesome we are.